Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Aperiodicity

 \begin{proof}[Proof of Theorem B]

 Recall that $\mu$ is an $\wh T$ invariant measure with density $h$, where $h$ is the fixed point of $\wh \P$ in $\B$.
-By Lemma~\ref{LB3} we know that $\mu$ is ergodic.
-So we only need to prove that $e^{it\tau}$ is aperiodic.
+By Lemma~\ref{LB3} we know that $\mu$ is ergodic; hence we only need to prove that $e^{it\tau}$ is aperiodic.